reflectoring/reflectoring.github.io/content/blog/2022/2022-02-10-getting-started-with-amazon-sqs.md

 ```
 When SQS accepts the message, it returns a sequence number along with a message identifier.
 The Sequence number as we can see is a large, non-consecutive number that Amazon SQS assigns to each message.

-We are sending five messages to the queue: `myfifoqueue.fifo` with two of them being duplicates.
+We are sending five messages to the queue `myfifoqueue.fifo` with two of them being duplicates.
 Since we had set the `contentBasedDeduplication` property to `false` when creating this queue, SQS determines duplicate messages by checking the value of the `messageDeduplicationId` property in the message.

-The messages: `My fifo message1` and `My fifo message2` are each sent twice with the same `messageDeduplicationId` while `My fifo message3` is sent only once.
+The messages `My fifo message1` and `My fifo message2` are each sent twice with the same `messageDeduplicationId` while `My fifo message3` is sent only once.

 Although we have sent five messages to the queue, we will only receive three unique messages in the same order when we consume the messages from the queue.